IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 4. If you are prompted to authorize with GitHub, do so and then return to DevOps Services.
 <!--- ![Authorize with GitHub option on update to a GitHub repository page][19] -->
 5. Click **SELECT AN EXISTING REPO**.
-**Tip**: If a repo in the list is being used by another project, that repo is unavailable.
+![Select an existing repo button on the change repository page][20] **Tip**: If a repo in the list is being used by another project, that repo is unavailable.
 To determine which project is using a repo, select the repo.
 You can see the associated project if it is public or if you are a member of it.
 6. Follow the prompts to select a repo.
 When you are finished, click **SUBMIT**.